pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

 How to Handle Stencil Masks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Some images in PDFs are accompanied by **stencil masks**.
 In their simplest form stencil masks represent alpha (transparency) bytes stored as seperate images.
-In order to reconstruct the original of an image which has a stencil mask, it must be "enriched" with transparency bytes taken from its stencil mask.
+In order to reconstruct the original of an image, which has a stencil mask, it must be "enriched" with transparency bytes taken from its stencil mask.

 Whether an image does have such a stencil mask can be recognized in one of two ways in PyMuPDF: